 Children and Justice Plenaries focus on continuing, urgent challenges facing children and families in our nation that call us to pursue justice persistently and faithfully.
 Tuesday, “The Sea is So Wide: Ending the Mass Criminalization of Children of Color” will feature Cadeem Gibbs, former member former member of CDF’s Nashville Organizing Team and featured in the documentary Rikers, Tiffany Johnson, and Dr. Raphael Warnock, Senior Pastor, Ebenezer Baptist Church, Atlanta; Wednesday, “The Measure of Our Success: Transforming Our Nation’s Priorities and Ending Child Poverty,” will feature Peter B. Edelman, Carmack Waterhouse Professor of Law and Public Policy and Faculty Director, Center on Poverty and Inequality at Georgetown Law, Rev. Starsky Wilson, President and CEO of the Deaconess Foundation and Co-Chair of the Ferguson Commission, and a young person, in a conversation moderated by Bharti Wahi, Executive Director of CDF Minnesota; Thursday, “I’m Your Child: Ending Cruelty to Immigrant Children and Families” will feature Rev. John Fife, founder of the Sanctuary Movement and No More Deaths, and a young person, in a conversation moderated by Cheasty Anderson, Senior Policy Associate, Children’s Defense Fund-Texas; and Friday, “Lanterns: Building an Intergenerational Movement” will feature Tanya Watkins, Executive Director of SOUL and SOUL in Action, in conversation with civil rights hero Rev. Jim Lawson—whom Dr. Martin Luther King, Jr. called “the leading theorist and strategist of nonviolence in the world.”

-The Great Preacher Series ends each day with the Word and words of Dr. Wil Gafney, Associate Professor of Hebrew Bible at Brite Divinity School (Tuesday); Dr. Corey D.B.
+The Great Preacher Series ends each day with the Word and words of Rev. Willie Dwayne Francois III, Senior Pastor of Mount Zion Baptist Church in Pleasantville, NJ and President of the Black Church Center for Justice and Equality (Monday); Dr. Wil Gafney, Associate Professor of Hebrew Bible at Brite Divinity School (Tuesday); Dr. Corey D.B.
 Walker, Visiting Professor at the University of Richmond (Wednesday); Dr. Keri Day, Associate Professor of Constructive Theology and African American Religion at Princeton Theological Seminary (Thursday), and Rev. Starsky Wilson, President and CEO of the Deaconess Foundation, St. Louis (Friday).

 Late Night Open Mic